 I find understanding where our food comes from offers the fastest route into grasping a truly symbiotic relationship with nature, a necessary shift in our time.

 “Food through love, love through food."

 I began my formal horticulture studies with the Royal Horticultural Society and spent time in community gardens while living on a canal boat in London.
 Qualifying in 2019 as a Permaculture Designer after learning from Martin Crawford at his food forest, one of the oldest forest gardens in England.

-I now share what I’ve learnt (and am learning!), hoping to inspire reconnection to the natural world and to ignite a desire to shift to a more regenerative way of living, for human and planetary wellbeing.
+I now share what I’ve learned (and am learning!), hoping to inspire reconnection to the natural world and to ignite a desire to shift to a more regenerative way of living, for human and planetary wellbeing.

 In July 2020 I relocated to Devon where I am designing and cultivating an edible and medicinal forest garden in a 30m x 5m space.
 You can follow along with the garden's journey on my Instagram.

 I also grow veg as part of the Grow Share Collective.

 “In a culture driven by overconsumption and waste, composting becomes an act of revolution”

 The Earth Food Handbook is a simple guide to composting, growing life from waste.